Eikei7/lego-collector/README.md

 1. Push your code to GitHub
 2. Connect your repository to Netlify
-3. Add `VITE_REBRICKABLE_API_KEY` as an environment variable in Netlify
+3. Add `REBRICKABLE_API_KEY` as an environment variable in Netlify (Site settings → Environment variables)
-4. Netlify will automatically use the settings from `netlify.toml`
+4. Netlify will automatically use the settings from `netlify.toml`, including the proxy function in `netlify/functions/`

 Every push to the main branch will automatically deploy the new version on Netlify.